-In response to some angry comments about the large number of assholes running around in management roles here’s the first in a series of posts about assholes.
-There is also a follow up post on the top ten reasons managers become great:
+In response to angry comments about the large number of assholes running around in management circles, here’s the first in a series of posts about them.
+(There is also a positive follow up post on the top ten reasons managers become great):

 The top ten reasons managers become assholes:

 - A boss they admired was an asshole.
-In trying to emulate someone more powerful then themselves, they didn’t separate the good qualities from the bad and copied it all.
-In their admiration they defend the bad as well as the good (note: people do this with their parents too).
+In trying to emulate someone more powerful than themselves, they didn’t separate the good qualities from the bad and copied it all.
+In their admiration they defend the bad along with the good (note: people do this with their parents too).
 See The Jobsian Fallacy.

 - They are insecure in their role.
 The psychology of opposites goes a long way in understanding human nature.
 Overly aggressive people are often quite scared, and their aggression is a pre-emptive attack driven by fear: they attack first because they believe an attack from others is inevitable.
 Management makes many people nervous since it’s defined by having have less direct control, but more broad influence.
 Many managers never get over this, and micromanage: a clear sign of insecurity and confusion over their role and yours.

 - They prefer intimidation to leadership.
 If you have a gun, the fastest way to get someone to do something for you is to threaten them with it.
 But if you take away the gun, you have no power.
 However if you take the time to convince someone to do something for good reasons, those reasons can last no matter how armed or unarmed you are.
 A person who has confused intimidation with persuasion, or leadership, behaves poorly all the time.
 They rely on their guns, not their minds, which enslaves the people who work for them out of using their minds either.